Henry Vane the Elder: Political advancement

 Vane began life with a landed estate of £460 per annum; in 1640 he was the owner of lands worth £3,000 a year.
 He had sold his ancestral estate of Hadlow, and bought in its place Fairlawne in Kent, at a cost of about £4,000.
-He also purchased the seignories of Raby, Barnard Castle, and Long Newton in the county of Durham, at a cost of about £18,000.
+He also purchased the seignories of Raby, Barnard Castle, and Long Newton in County Durham, at a cost of about £18,000.

 Vane's political importance dates from 1630, when he became a member of the privy council.
 Sir Thomas Roe describes him about that time, in a letter to the Queen of Bohemia, as being 'of the cabinet', that is, one of those councillors in whom the king most confided.
 On 20 November 1632 he was appointed one of the commissioners of the admiralty.
 In May 1633 he entertained the king at Raby.
 In 1635 he was granted the wardenship of all forests and chases within the dominion of Barnard Castle, and in the following year the custody of Teesdale Forest and Manwood Chase.

 On 10 April 1636 Vane was appointed one of the commissioners for the colonies, and between 1630 and 1640 he was continually employed on different administrative commissions.
 When the disturbances began in Scotland he was appointed one of the eight privy councillors to whom Scottish affairs were entrusted, and was one of the peace party in that committee.
 On 3 February 1640 the king, to the general surprise, appointed Vane secretary of state in place of Sir John Coke.
-This was effected, in spite of Strafford's opposition, 'by the dark contrivance of the Marquis of Hamilton and by the open and visible power of the Queen.'
+This was effected, in spite of Lord Strafford's opposition, 'by the dark contrivance of the Marquis of Hamilton and by the open and visible power of the Queen.'

-Quarrel with the Earl of Strafford
+Quarrel with Strafford

 The intimacy between Vane and Lord Hamilton dated from Vane's mission to Germany, and increased during the first Scottish war, when Vane was the intermediary between Hamilton and the king.
 Vane had been for some time on apparently friendly terms with Strafford, but the mismanagement of the war against the Scots, and differences as to the policy to be pursued towards them in the future, caused a breach.
 It became permanent when Strafford on his creation as an earl (12 January 1640) selected Baron Raby as his second title, ‘a house,' says Clarendon, ‘belonging to Sir H. Vane, and an honour he made an account should belong to him too.'
 This, continues Clarendon, was an act 'of the most unnecessary provocation' on Strafford's part, 'though he contemned the man with marvellous scorn … and I believe was the loss of his head'.
+(This slight was corrected in 1833, when Vane's descendant, the 1st Duke of Cleveland, was created Baron Raby alongside that dukedom.)